jpmorganchase/payments/README.md

 # Demo Wholesale Payments App - Unicorn Finance

-We have created Unicorn Finance as a sample application showcasing the capabilities of our the JP Morgan core external APIs.
+We have created Unicorn Finance as a sample application showcasing the capabilities of our JP Morgan core external APIs.
 We hit a number of JP Morgan APIs in the UAT environment via ssl authentication.

 See our project running on codesandbox [here](https://codesandbox.io/s/unicornfinance-msbct)